jenkinsci/nested-data-reporting-plugin/README.md

 ## Introduction

-This plugin reports data from json file as pie- and trend-charts.
-If a component has `items` the `result` will be computed automatically.
+This plugin reports data from a nested json file as pie-charts, trend-charts and data tables.
+If a component has `items` the `result` will be computed automatically for the parent item.
 An example json file looks like this:

 ```